-If the Complainant or Respondent submit an appeal to the District, the District will:
+If the complainant or respondent submits an appeal to the district, the district will:

-- Notify the other Party in writing within five business days of receiving a Party's appeal; - Allow the non-appealing Parties at least ten business days from the date of receipt of the appeal to submit a written statement in support of, or challenging, the outcome;
+- Notify the other party in writing within five business days of receiving a party's appeal; - Allow the non-appealing parties at least ten business days from the date of receipt of the appeal to submit a written statement in support of, or challenging, the outcome;

-The appeal Decision-Maker will issue a written decision on whether to grant or deny the appeal, and the rationale for the decision, within 45 business days after the Decision-Maker on appeal receives the response to the appeal or the last day to provide a response.
-The District will provide the written decision simultaneously to both Parties.

-The Decision-Maker on appeal may extend or otherwise modify the deadlines provided above.
-Either Party may seek an extension by submitting a written request to the appeal Decision-Maker explaining the need for the extension and the proposed length of the extension.
-The Decision-Maker will respond to the request within 48 hours in writing and will inform the Parties simultaneously whether the extension granted.
+The appeal decision-maker will issue a written decision on whether to grant or deny the appeal and the rationale for the decision, within 45 business days after the decision-maker on appeal receives the response to the appeal or the last day to respond.
+The district will provide the written decision simultaneously to both parties.
+The decision-maker on appeal may extend or otherwise modify the deadlines provided above.
+Either party may seek an extension by submitting a written request to the appeal decision-maker explaining the need for the extension and the proposed length of the extension.
+The decision-maker will respond to the request within 48 hours in writing and will inform the parties simultaneously whether the extension is granted.

-Informal resolution
+Informal Resolution

-If the District determines that a formal complaint is appropriate for informal resolution, it may provide the Parties with the opportunity to participate in an informal resolution process, including mediation, at any time prior to reaching a determination regarding responsibility.
+If the district determines that a formal complaint is appropriate for informal resolution, it may provide the parties with the opportunity to participate in an informal resolution process, including mediation, at any time before reaching a determination regarding responsibility.

-The District will provide the Complainant and Respondent written disclosure of the allegations, the requirements of the informal resolution process including the circumstances under which it precludes the Parties from resuming a formal complaint arising from the same allegations, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
+The district will provide the complainant and respondent with written disclosure of the allegations, the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.

-The District must obtain the Parties' voluntary, written consent to the informal resolution process.
-If the Parties reach an agreement, the District does not have to complete a full investigation and adjudication of a report of sexual harassment.
-At any time prior to agreeing to a resolution, any Party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint.
+The district must obtain the parties' voluntary, written consent to the informal resolution process.
+If the parties reach an agreement, the district does not have to complete a full investigation and adjudication of a report of sexual harassment.
+At any time before agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process concerning the formal complaint.